Vanilla planifolia

 Vanilla planifolia is a species of vanilla orchid native to Mexico, Central America, Colombia, and Brazil.
 It is one of the primary sources for vanilla flavouring, due to its high vanillin content.
-Common names include flat-leaved vanilla, and West Indian vanilla (also used for the Pompona vanilla, V. pompona).
-Often, it is simply referred to as vanilla.
+Common names include flat-leaved vanilla and West Indian vanilla (which is also used for the Pompona vanilla, V. pompona), though it is often simply referred to as vanilla.
 It was first scientifically named in 1808.

-Vanilla planifolia had a large role in the early rural economy throughout Mexico and became a commonly cultivated crop.
+Vanilla planifolia played a large role in the early rural economy throughout Mexico and by the 20th century had become a widely cultivated crop across the world.
 With the species' population in decline and its habitats being converted to other purposes, the IUCN has assessed Vanilla planifolia as Endangered.

 Description

 Vanilla planifolia grows as an evergreen vine, either on the ground or on trees.
 It will sometimes grow as an epiphyte without rooting in the soil.
 When rooted in the soil its terrestrial roots are branched and develop fine root hairs associated with mycorrhizal fungus.
-In the wild it easily grows to 15 meters in length, and may grow to as much as 30 meters.
+In the wild it easily grows to 15 meters in length and may grow to as much as 30 meters.
 When growing in full shade the vine will very seldom branch, but when in sunlight it will develop multiple branches.
 Younger parts of the vine, well attached to their support, will have a zig-zag structure with an angle of about 120° at each node.
 To cling to trees or other surfaces it has thick, fleshy aerial roots that develop from the nodes.
 These aerial support roots almost never branch and are only present on younger parts of the vine while the older parts of the vine will hang down through the canopy to the forest floor.
 On the nodes opposite the root nodes it has a single flat bladed succulent leaf.
 When full grown the glossy, bright green leaves are 8–25 cm in length and 2–8 cm wide, lanceolate to oval in shape with a pointed tip.
 Leaves last for three to four years if not damaged.